CarbonPackages/Carbon.Pipeline/Readme.md

       options: null
 ```

-As the plugin return not the function directly (like others), you have to also to pass the name of the function.
+As the plugin returns not the function directly (like others), you also have to pass the function's name.
-If a plugin returns directly the function, you don't have to set this.
+If a plugin returns the function directly, you don't have to set this.
 If you want to enable such a plugin without any options, you can just pass `name-of-the-plugin: true`

 </details>